rte-france/structural-french-grid-data-with-detailed-topology-time-series/README.md

 # Dataset Description

+## Download files via Git
+To download files via git clone, you should first install git-lfs.

 ## /!\ 202502 Download issue - explaination /!\
 Since the release of this dataset, we have been experiencing a high volume of git clones.
 Therefore, we will stop using LFS (a naturally paid solution on GitHub as it consumes bandwidth and storage on their end).
-Like Mistral.ai, DeepSeek, and many others, we will host this dataset on https://academictorrents.com/ in a few weeks.
-Stay tuned.

 In the meantime, if you would like access to a few individual files, you can contact [Boris Dolley](https://fr.linkedin.com/in/boris-dolley-rte) via private message on LinkedIn.